NumEconCopenhagen/projects-2023-mc/dataproject/README.md

 # Data analysis project

 Our project is titled **Corona's influence on young women's unemployment** and is about how the number of positive corona cases influence unemployment for young women between the age of 15-24 in 22 the EU countries that are also OECD members.
-We specifically work with the second quarter of 2021.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).